nomad-coe/nomad/README.md

 Omitted versions are plain bugfix releases with only minor changes and fixes.

+### v0.8.1
+- switched to support Python 3.7

 ### v0.8.0
 - new underlying datamodel that allows to maintain multiple domains
-- mulitple domains supported the GUI
+- multiple domains supported the GUI
 - new metainfo implementation
 - API endpoint to access the metainfo
 - new archive based on new metainfo